Heritage preservation in South Korea

 The heritage preservation system of South Korea is a multi-level program aiming to preserve and cultivate Korean cultural heritage.
-The program is administered by the Cultural Heritage Administration (CHA; 대한민국 문화재청, Daehan Minguk Munhwa Jaecheong), and the legal framework is provided by the Cultural Heritage Protection Act of 1962, last updated in 2012.
+The program is administered by the Cultural Heritage Administration (CHA), and the legal framework is provided by the Cultural Heritage Protection Act of 1962, last updated in 2012.
 The program started in 1962 and has gradually been extended and upgraded since then.

 The CHA classifies cultural heritage into five major categories (state-designated heritage, city and province-designated heritage, cultural heritage material, registered cultural heritage, undesignated cultural heritage) and these are divided further into subcategories.
 Besides tangible cultural heritage, South Korea aims to preserve its intangible cultural heritage as well, including folk customs, music, dance and handicraft.
 The program also includes Living National Treasures, persons who possess the knowledge and skills important to pass down intangible cultural heritage to new generations.
 South Korea has founded several educational centers throughout the country and established a university, specifically dedicated to heritage preservation.

 Some of the heritage properties of South Korea has been inscribed into various UNESCO lists.
 As of 2014, the country has nine cultural and one natural World Heritage Sites, with 15 added to the provisional list; and there are 17 items registered as UNESCO intangible cultural heritage.

 Although the program is considered successful by both the public and experts, there are unresolved issues regarding the system and particularly the selection method of "living national treasure" holders.

 The Cultural Heritage Administration

-The program is administered by the Cultural Heritage Administration (CHA; 대한민국 문화재청, Daehan Minguk Munhwa Jaecheong), the predecessor of which was founded in 1945 by the American military government of Korea.
+The program is administered by the Cultural Heritage Administration, the predecessor of which was founded in 1945 by the American military government of Korea.
 It first belonged to the Ministry of Education, then to the Ministry of Culture.
 Between 1999 and 2004 it functioned as an independent agency.
 The CHA administers the National Palace Museum of Korea as well as various 'palace offices' and 'shrine offices'.
 It is also responsible for the Royal Tombs of the Joseon Dynasty, which are part of the UNESCO World Heritage.

 The CHA established Korea National University of Cultural Heritage in 2000, which specifically educates professionals for heritage preservation.
 Since 1999 the South Korean government founded 27 educational centers for cultivating intangible cultural heritage.
 The administrator of CHA is Kim Hyeon-mo since 2020.
 The annual budget of the administration was 615 billion won in 2012.

 The legal framework for the heritage program is provided by the Cultural Heritage Protection Act of 1962 (문화재보호법, Munhwajae Bohobeop), last updated in 2012.